trbarrettjr/random-python/README.md

 This will reach out and send a message using [pushover.net](https://www.pushover.net) service.
 This can be modified to allow for each purpose and even made into a class function.

 **Warning**: Please note that saving credentials in the application is not secure, please utilize some safe method to securely store and recall your credentials as needed.

+## tailscale-api.py

+Playing with [Tailscale VPN](https://tailscale.com/) service.
+They have an [API](https://github.com/tailscale/tailscale/blob/main/api.md) that you are able to utilize.
+This is just calling the API and getting all the devices that are authorized for my account.
+Adjust as you see fit.

+**Warning**: Please note that saving credentials in the application is not secure, please utilize some safe method to securely store and recall your credentials as needed.